Xi, Xiomara Castro chart course for China-Honduras relations in historic meeting - ExBulletin

 Xi, Xiomara Castro chart course for China-Honduras relations in historic meeting

-Chinese President Xi Jinping holds a welcoming ceremony for President of the Republic of Honduras Iris Xiomara Castro Sarmiento in the plaza outside the eastern entrance of the Great Hall of the People ahead of their talks in Beijing, capital of China , June 12, 2023.
-Xi held talks with Castro, who is on a state visit to China, in Beijing on Monday.
-(Xinhua/Wang Ye)

-BEIJING, June 12 (Xinhua) — Chinese President Xi Jinping held talks in Beijing on Monday with the President of the Republic of Honduras, Iris Xiomara Castro Sarmiento, pledging to work with Honduras to steer bilateral relations towards a greater development from a strategic and long-term point of view. term and translate their vision of cooperation into tangible results for the greater benefit of both peoples.
+Chinese President Xi Jinping held talks with the President of the Republic of Honduras, Iris Xiomara Castro Sarmiento, in Beijing on Monday, pledging to work with Honduras to guide bilateral relations towards greater development from a strategic perspective and in the long term and to transform their vision of cooperation into tangible results for the greater benefit of both peoples.

 “I believe that with the joint efforts of both sides, China-Honduras relations will experience solid and steady development, sailing towards a bright future,” Xi said.